josephmontes/wOBAvs.xwOBA/README.md

     - If his d_wOBA on Center LDs was -.02 instead of .106, then the weighted d_wOBA on Center LDs would be: -.002 instead of .022 -> decreasing his d_wOBA to .004

-## CONCLUSIONS
+## CONCLUSIONS and NOTES
 - Pull FBs and Oppo GBs will help batters outperform their xwOBA value (pitchers underperform)
+- Any player who is experiencing above or below average d_wOBA in a specific category should be expected to return to more league averages, unless they have a high Hard Hit%
 - Center FBs will help batters underperform their xwOBA value (pitchers overperform)
 - MLB banning the shift logically should have had some type of impact on this analysis, but we likely need another season of batted balls and the requisite defensive changes that teams are making to draw conclusions
   - It is fair to assume that Oppo GBs will not maintain the magnitude of league-wide difference between wOBA/xwOBA due to this specific rule change (Shift ban)
 - It is not made clear in this analysis how much control a batter or pitcher has over the types of batted balls that they produce, but it's suggested that batters have more control than pitchers do
-- wOBA/xwOBA differences (the magnitude of 'd_OBA) were more prevalent for batters than for pitchers in the research
+- wOBA/xwOBA differences (the magnitude of 'd_OBA) were more apparent for batters than for pitchers in the research
   - In addition to the d_wOBA for qualified hitters being .012 and it being .007 for pitchers, I also found a higher quantity of batters compared to pitchers that display consistent batted ball tendencies from season to season
     - This effect can be seen when you look at the 4 lists, there are batters who appear on their list multiple times but there are 0 pitchers who are on their list multiple times
     - This could likely be because all a pitcher has to do to try and get different results is change their pitch usage or pitch location whereas a batter might have to change the mechanics of their swing to stop hitting so many FB to center or to Pull more FB
 - Despite proving that there is a level of skill that needs to be considered when evaluating any player's wOBA/xwOBA differences, there is still an aspect of luck that wOBA xwOBA differences can help us identify
-  - Like the Isaac Paredes Player Spotlight example where I highlighted how he underperformed his xwOBA on Oppo GBs in 2022, but that number rebounded in 2023
+  - Like the Isaac Paredes Player Spotlight example where he underperformed his xwOBA on Oppo GBs in 2022, but that value rebounded in 2023 potentially contributing to his great season
   - On the other hand, there is a chance that defenses/pitchers have a batter scouted so accurately that they can counter a batter's approach of exploiting Pull FBs or Oppo GBs
 - Going forward, I wonder if it would be viable to create an xwOBA value that takes into account the spray angle too, considering its notable effect displayed in this project